kxcontrib/space-weather/README.md

 NN    mcm  99.02    0.9849    65.32     78.01  99.35       0.7736
 ```

 Accuracy for all three models has increased to over 98%, while TSS has increased to values above 0.7.
-This is an impressive result given that 3 years worth of data was used to train/test each of the neural networks, compared to the 40,000 data points from 2015 used in the SVM model.
+This is an impressive result given that 3 years of data was used to train/test each of the neural networks, compared to the 40,000 data points from 2015 used in the SVM model.

 Another means of determining how well the models performed was to plot true and predicted values together.
 In the below plot, the first 300 values for at 1 hour prediction time have been plotted for the combined model.
 This plot shows how well predicted values compare with the test set.

 ![Figure 7](img/nnTruevsPred.png)
 <small>_Figure 7: True (blue) and predicted values (orange) for the phase scintillation index at 1 hour prediction time (sigPhiVer1hr) produced by the neural network model using the combined dataset._</small>